-Dermaplaning Will Cause Your Hair To Grow Back Darker
+Dermaplaning Will NOT Cause Your Hair To Grow Back Darker

 Of all the myths, this one is arguably the most misunderstood.
 Your hair will grow back exactly the same color and thickness as it was previously.
 You can’t change the structure of your hair follicle by simply shaving your hair off.
 After the hair grows back, it seems like it is darker, but that is not the case.
 It’s simply that after dermaplaning, because you are removing the dead layer of skin and vellus hair, your skin will appear much brighter than you’ve experienced in the past, and then after the regrowth, it seems darker.
 This is just your eye tricking you.
 Another reason to dermaplane?
 There is no risk of hyperpigmentation for women with deeper skin tones and darker hair, unlike waxing and laser hair removal.

-Dermaplaning Will Cause Your Hair To Grow Back Thicker
+Dermaplaning Will NOT Cause Your Hair To Grow Back Thicker

 How could shaving your peach fuzz change the structure of your hair follicle?
 You’re cutting the hair off on the surface level of your skin, without even affecting the actual follicle.
 “Hair grows at a blunt edge, so if you touch your face often, you may feel that hair growth coming back in and think that it is thicker, but that is not the case.
 Once the hair has fully grown back in, it will look and feel exactly the same as before.
 So AGAIN: This is physiologically impossible.
 The soft, fine vellous hair will grow back slowly – usually in about 4 weeks.
 There are two types of hair that grow on our bodies: 1.
 Vellous hair is the thin, fine, soft hair that typically covers the entire body.
 2. Terminal hair is the course hair that grows on the head, face in men, underarms, legs and pubic areas.
 Dermaplaning, waxing, tweezing or any other depilatory form of hair removal, cannot alter the type of hair grown in any given area.